 Aquaponics combines the two systems in a symbiotic environment.
-It cancels the negative aspects of each.
-Instead of adding toxic chemical solutions to cultivate plants, Aquaponics uses highly nutrient effluent from fish that contain virtually all the nutrients needed for optimum growth of plants.
-Instead of discharging water, Aquaponics uses plants to cleanse and purify the water, after which the water is put back in the aquarium.
-This water can be re-used but must be topped up at certain stages due to losses from evaporation and plant usage [2].
+It can cancel the negative aspects of each.
+Instead of adding toxic chemical solutions to cultivate plants, the Aquaponic System uses highly nutrient effluent from fish that contain virtually all the nutrients needed for optimum growth of plants.
+Instead of discharging water, the system uses plants to cleanse and purify the water, after which the water is sent back into the aquarium.
+This water can be re-used indefinitely and must be replaced when it evaporates or is used by the plants.

-2.2.
-Functioning
+2.2 Functioning

-2.2.1 Nitrogen Cycle
+2.2.1 The nitrogen cycle

-Invisible but essential to an Aquaponics system is the benefit of bacteria.
-Bacteria thrive in the dark gravels of culture beds and Breeze elements in the water in a form that plants can absorb and use.
+Invisible but essential to an Aquaponics system is bacteria.
+Bacteria thrive in the dark gravels of grow beds and alter elements in the water in a form that plants can absorb and use.
 An Aquaponics system is organic by nature.
 Synthetic fertilizers may not be given in food plants without risk of harm to fish and beneficial bacteria, the system must be maintained naturally.
-There are two different bacteria that break down fish waste, the first is the Nitrosomonas, that convert ammonia to nitrite.
-These nitrites are then converted to nitrate by Nitrobacter bacteria, plants can then consume nitrates and grow.
-Figure 1 illustrates the nitrogen cycle. <WRAP centeralign>
+There are two different bacteria that break down fish waste: the first is the Nitrosomonas, that convert ammonia to nitrites.
+These nitrites are then converted to nitrates by Nitrobacter bacteria; plants can then consume nitrates and grow.